 «Organic farming is a holistic production system which promotes and improves the health of the agricultural ecosystem, to promote biodiversity, biological cycles and soil biological activity.
 Favors the use of best management practices for farming, rather than the use of external inputs, given that production systems must be adapted to regional conditions.
 This is achieved where possible through the use of cultural, biological and mechanical at the expense of the use of synthetic materials.»

 Why does organics need to be defined?
 For market purposes, a strict definition of organic agriculture is required to protect both producer and consumer interests.
 Definitions were first developed in the private sector.
 The most widely adopted definition was developed and promoted by the International Federal of Organic Agriculture Movements (IFOAM), a non-governmental organization that has existed for 25 years (see Box 2).
 The IFOAM Principle Aims are used as guidelines for setting standards for organic agriculture in individual countries.
 The word “organic” (or a similar word) is protected by law in a number of countries (see US definition in Box 2).
-Long before the word was legislated, the need was felt within organic agriculture circles to define the concept, and to spell out, in considerable detail, what it meant in practice.
+Long before the word was legislated, the need was felt within organic agriculture circles to define the concept, and to spell out, in detail, what it meant in practice.
 The details, as described in the standards, are the minimum requirements to which those working with organic products (such as farmers, processors, transporters, retailers) need to keep themselves.
 Apart from indicating to the producer which practices are allowed, standards (and the certification structure which goes with them) safeguard fair competition within organic management.
 That is, nobody can sell products under the name while using cheaper practices which are not allowed under organic management.
 At the same time, standards indicate clearly to the consumer what the conditions are under which the products are grown.